LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

     :alt: Computation graph with two rules
     :align: center

 We introduced the rightmost branch highlighted with the magenta color by adding the second rule.
-This branch has the same structure as the right one - there is an aggregation node and node that concatenates body relations, but there isn't much to aggregate nor concatenate.
+This branch has the same structure as the right one - there is an aggregation node and node that aggregates body relations, but there isn't much to aggregate.

 The interesting part here that might be unclear is the behavior of the topmost node that corresponds to the query - how are its two input branches handled?
-They are concatenated or aggregated - by default, they are summed.
+They are aggregated - by default, they are summed.

 Graph Readout